appcontainers/centos/readme.md

    `CTL P` + `CTL Q`

-###### Export and Reimport the Container note that because we started the build container with the name of ubnutubuild, we will use that in the export statement instead of the container ID.
+###### Export and Reimport the Container note that because we started the build container with the name of centosbuild, we will use that in the export statement instead of the container ID.

     docker export centosbuild | docker import - appcontainers/centos:latest